Japan's Mitsubishi, energy body join Gates' nuclear project | Headlines

 Located in Kemmerer, in western Wyoming's desert highlands, the demonstration project will use a nontraditional, sodium-cooled nuclear reactor.
 It will hire workers from a local coal-fired power plant scheduled to close soon.

-The US nuclear industry has been at a standstill, providing a steady 20% of the nation's power for a decade amid the costly and time-consuming process of building huge conventional nuclear plants.
+The U.S. nuclear industry has been at a standstill, providing a steady 20% of the nation's power for decade amid the costly and time-consuming process of building huge conventional nuclear plants.

 GE Hitachi Nuclear Energy, an alliance between GE and Japan's Hitachi, worked with TerraPower to develop the project's sodium fast reactor and molten salt energy storage system.